IBM/docker-dojo/README.md

 We’ve seen how you can build images manually as well as use Docker’s build facility, meaning Dockerfiles.
 Hopefully, this has shown you that the process by which you generate new content, either for personal use or for your product build pipelines, is relatively trivial.

-There are a lot of other Dockerfile commands that we didn’t touch on in this exercise, checkout the Docker document for the complete list and you’ll see that most of them are similarly easy to use and understand.
+There are a lot of other Dockerfile commands that we didn’t touch on in this exercise.
+Checkout the Docker document for the complete list and you’ll see that most of them are similarly easy to use and understand.
 Docker tried really hard to keep things as easy as possible.

 As a reminder, when you consider using Docker try to think of additional uses that might make your life easier.
 As previously stated, Docker isn’t just for hosting enterprise applications - it’s very useful even in local environments to simply make installing and managing application easier.